andrewhead/codescoop/README.md

 ```bash
 CLASSPATH=$JAVA_HOME/jre/lib/rt.jar:libs/*:. java soot.Main Example -src-prec java -f J
 ```
+with the following caveats/substitutions:

-Substitute `Example` with the name of your `.java` file (though omit the `.java` extension).
-This file will need to be placed in the same directory as the one that you are running the command.
-The options do the following:
+1. Substitute `Example` with the name of your `.java` file (though omit the `.java` extension).
+2. This file will need to be placed in the same directory as the one that you are running the command.

+Explanation of those less readable options:
 * `-src-prec java`: runs Soot on a `.java` file instead of a `.class` file
 * `-f J`: produces a Jimple IR file (instead of a class)